wakeuplabs-io/opraas/docs/research.md

 Pros:

-- Functional implementation; it’s the only one we’ve been able to run locally so far.
+- Functional implementation; it’s the only one we’ve been able to run locally without any debugging.
 - Implements BlockScout as a block explorer out of the box.

 Cons: